foxbits/ytm-to-statsfm/README.md

 ### 4.3 Eror reprocessing

-The errors files generated as output from any of the scripts (listening history entries that end up as errors), written in `output\\errors`, depending on the failing step, can be actioned as described below (based on error type / error step):
+The errors files generated as output from any of the scripts (listening history entries that end up as errors), written in `output\\errors`, depending on the failing step, can be actioned as described below (based on error type / error step).

+Note: when reprocessing a single file, use `--ignore-videos` as flag, otherwise the file will get processed two times, once as videos once as song.

 1. `<your-file>.errors.json` => failed at **sanitize** step
    1. if you want to retry this, you have to edit this file to make sure it has valid artist (`subtitles[0].name` - `<artist> - Topic` format) and track name (`title` - `Watched <track-name>` format)
    2. If the error file contains mostly entries where the *title* is an YouTube URL (this is 99% of cases when tracks are sent here as errors), you can process the errors automatically and set the title and artist in the format defined above automatically, by doing the steps described in [4.3.1 YouTube Song Details Extractor](#431-youtube-song-details-extractor)
-   3. after fixing the file, restart the whole flow from step 1 (sanitize), using the corrected file (ideally renamed) as input file
+   3. after fixing the file, restart the whole flow from step 1 (sanitize), using the corrected file
 2. `<your-file>.[songs|videos].spotify.rich.errors.json` => failed at **enrich** step
    1. it's usually due to spotify errors (e.g. unavailable, rate limiting, random errors);
    2. technically they can be retried without changing the file, since it's usually Spotify's fault or some network issue